Using Grinder Bit To Make Holes

 This is the cheapest option for drilling holes in stained or fused glass.
 You can buy drilling bits that fit on your grinder head, either 1/8″, ¼” or 3/8″ in diameter.

-Most manufacturers supply diamond drilling bits for their grinders, so you should be able to find suitable drill bits.
+Most manufacturers supply drill bits for their grinders, so you should be able to find suitable drill bits.

 You may have to buy an adapter too, depending on the make of your grinder.
 It can stay fixed on top of your day-to-day grinding drum, making it ready and easy to use whenever you want to drill a hole.

-Water is the key to safety and success, and with a drill you have to keep the stained glass cool by putting it in water as you do the drilling.
+Again, water is the key to safety and success.
+With a drill you have to keep the stained glass cool by putting it in water as you do the drilling to prevent cracking.

 - Put on an apron and goggles.